orber3/HerokuWeather/README.md

 IV.Message: for displaying errors using toast.

-3. Actions - all the actions of redux:
+3. Actions - all of the actions of redux:
 4. reducers - all of the redux reducers.

 LINK: